yuvraj-sahu/Google-CodeIn-2019-2020/JavaOOPExamples/Explanation.md

 In Java, a class can only inherit from one other class.
 However, it is possible for a class to inherit from a class that is inheriting from a class, as shown in the example code.

 In order to get public methods/data from a superclass in Java, one must use the keyword <b>super</b>.
 To get methods or data, one would do super.<i>method_name</i> or super.<i>variable_name</i>, as shown in the setAge method of the Teenager class.
 This calls the setAge from the Person class.
 In order to call the constructor of the superclass, do super(<i>parameter_list</i>).
 This can only be in the first line of a Java subclass constructor.
-Java will automatically pass the same parameters to the superclass constructor, and Java will automatically provide a parameter-less constructor if you do not write any constructors.
+Java will automatically pass no parameters to the superclass constructor (which is like doing super()) if you do not specify any super constructor, and Java will automatically provide a parameter-less constructor if you do not write any constructors.

 ## Abstraction